-But like many places, even Murjek hides a gem – the Murjek train station.
+Like many places, even Murjek hides a gem – the train station.
 The station house is a cute, tiny building, which also serves as a convenience store with a one-shelf apothecary, a cafe and a post office in the form of post boxes for the whole village, mounted on the wall instead of mailboxes at individual houses.

-It’s run by an elderly couple, the coffee comes in real ceramic cups, and there is even a small book exchange table, both in Swedish and in English.
+It’s run by an elderly couple, the coffee comes in real ceramic cups with a smile, and there is even a small book exchange table, both in Swedish and in English.
 Life at Murjek has truly stopped about 50 years ago and it would be a shame if it ever restarted.